repeato-qa/ios-connector/README.md

 # Remote - Control your iPhone via Repeato
 This library allows remote controlling iOS devices / simulators from an automation host.
-The connector library needs to be embedded into your app and takes care of transmitting and receiving data from [Repeato Studio](https://www.repeato.app) or [Repeato CLI](https://www.npmjs.com/package/@repeato/cli-testrunner).
+This connector library needs to be embedded into your app and takes care of transmitting and receiving data from [Repeato Studio](https://www.repeato.app) or [Repeato CLI](https://www.npmjs.com/package/@repeato/cli-testrunner).

 # Installation